sameid/shootyroads/README.md

 ## Run it in production

-> The app is currently running on a Digital Ocean Droplet.
+> The app is currently running on an AWS EC2 Instance.
 I also use `pm2` as the production process manager.

 To run it in your own production environment
 ```